 - Diplomacy – this ability forms the basis for many actions and relationships as a NED.
-Political savvy and skill is a must for this job.
+Political savvy and skill are a must for this job.
 Your CV should demonstrate the times you used this attribute.

 - Leadership abilities – this job is about leading a business or organisation.
 Show how effective a leader you are on your CV.

 - Business acumen – point out how you find new business opportunities, clients, institute change and keep a business going.
 Be specific in the size and nature of the businesses you have worked in.

 - Sound analytical skills – Include your abilities to analyse data and other points of business and use this to make good business decisions.

 - Interpersonal skills – showcase the abilities you have with interpersonal relationships – such as public speaking, networking and memberships in associations.

 The 5 blocks approach

 Your NED CV needs to start off with a block containing your personal contact information within the header.
 This should be easy to read and stand out on the CV.

 The second block should include a candidate profile with your background.
-This is not the same as a résumé, it is a general view of who you are, where you came from and where you want to go.
+This is not the same as a résumé, it is a general view of who you are, where you come from and where you want to go.